drandreaskrueger/weathercontract_user/README.md

 * ForecastWeatherAtLocation
 * oracle to serve weather data into the chain
 * first launched on SOIL
-* incl. tools to interact with it
+* incl. tools to interact with it - PLEASE BECOME A TESTER

 **News:** The contract ABI and the tools.js are published, the oracle is working!
 You can use this contract now.